The Digital Workplace in 2023: What Businesses Need to Know

 Some of the earliest intranet software offered only the most basic functionality, with a look and feel that was far from engaging.
 With the ability to customize the appearance of your digital workplace platform, you’re more likely to find employees are eager to use it.

 In addition to high-level customization, you may want a platform that lets users customize their interface.

-Image: Happeo Pages provides a drag-and-drop page builder that makes it fast and easy to create custom intranet homepages that are populated with dynamic content for each user, role and function.
+Image: Happeo Pages provides a drag-and-drop page builder that makes it fast and easy to create custom intranet homepages with dynamic content for each user, role, and function.

 Happeo, for example, allows employees to set their own language preferences and configure their own timeline, so they see only the information that’s most relevant for them.
 That means higher engagement, as well as fewer distractions.

 A digital workplace platform can greatly improve the onboarding experience for new employees.
 Administrators can set up pages that guide new users through policies, processes, key contacts, and other important information.

 Your employees may already be surfing social media during the workday — especially remote workers who crave social interaction.
 A social intranet platform delivers the same type of engagement.
 Users can like, comment on, and share items, as well as search for and connect with other employees in your organization.

 Image: Happeo Channels help employees connect with colleagues, collaborate on projects, and provide valuable input.